-Every organization has their own guidelines and the guidelines vary from project to project.
-The following write up will provide a few criteria for deciding stress critical lines.
+Every organization has its own guidelines and the guidelines vary from project to project.
+The following write-up will provide a few criteria for deciding stress critical lines.
 This is only an idea of how differentiation occurs.
 The user is requested to check project-specific documents for use in any project.
-Mostly the critical lines for which stress analysis is to be performed by formal computer analysis consists of the following lines:
+Mostly the critical lines for which stress analysis is to be performed by formal computer analysis consist of the following lines:

 - All Pump (Centrifugal-API/ANSI, gear pump, Screw pump) suction and discharge piping (4 inches and larger).

 - Lines to and from steam generators.